Leasey.AI

 Understanding commercial lease agreements means knowing the detailed rules for business properties.
 These contracts can get complicated, with terms on how rent can change, subleasing, and making changes to the space.
 Knowing the specific rules in places like California helps both sides know what they agree to, which is key for businesses to run smoothly.

 Commercial and residential leases differ because they serve different purposes.
 Residential leases focus on living spaces and safety.
 Commercial leases are for business needs and might allow changes to the building.
-Commercial leases, like those in California, can often be negotiated more and last longer than residential ones because businesses invest a lot in their spaces.
+Businesses often negotiate and maintain commercial leases longer than residential ones because they invest significantly in their spaces, such as those in California.

 • Keep 3 copies of your lease for your records.